This article was updated on 02/06/20. Happy National Girls and Women in Sports Day!

-If youre tired of spending all your hard-earned cash running the AC day and night, or youd simply like a solution that helps to circulate the air in your space, then perhaps youre considering installing ceiling fans throughout your home or at least in your most occupied living area.
+If youre tired of spending all your hard-earned cash running the AC or heater day and night, or youd simply like a solution that helps to circulate the air in your space, then perhaps you should consider installing ceiling fans throughout your home or at least in your most occupied living area.
 It is one more way to lower electrical bills.

-This can be a stylish way to add some visual interest to an otherwise bland overhead space, so youll benefit from both the practical functionality provided by the fan (especially if its a light/fan combo), as well as the aesthetic quality it brings to a room.
+This can be a stylish way to add some visual interest to an otherwise bland overhead space, so youll benefit from both the practical functionality provided by the fan (especially if its a light/fan combo as pictured above), as well as the aesthetic quality it brings to a room.

 Even if you dont happen to be the handy sort, youll find that just a few tips and tricks will help you to sail smoothly through this project, and here are some to get you started.